Pitometsu/minik/README.md

 With parallel rewrite step ~12s.
 With parallel matches ~14s (get worse)
 After rollback parallel for matches, except KSymbol and matchWithConcrete ~11s.

+Made a decision to avoid GADTs: they are not strictly necessary for good enough type guaranties of that language.
+However the KSymbol type could be indexed with product of appropriate symbol and type list of KType elements (to avoid error with wrong symbol AST).